 In keeping with standard academic practice, instruction at Saint Meinrad is measured in terms of credit hours.
 Each credit hour is equivalent to approximately 50 minutes of formal instruction and two hours of out-of-class student work per week per semester (13 to 14 weeks).
 Alternative-format courses (weekend courses, Web-hybrid courses, etc.) are designed to be roughly equivalent to this standard.

 - Undergraduate philosophy or theology credits, no more than 10 years old, from an accredited institution.
-Specific credit waivers up to 12 graduate credits are permitted, at the discretion of the Director of Lay Degree Programs and the Academic Dean.
+Specific credit waivers up to 12 graduate credits are permitted, at the discretion of the Director of Graduate Theology Programs and the Academic Dean.

 - Permanent Deacon Formation.
 If you have completed a permanent deacon formation program, the School may waive up to 12 credits toward your Master's degree.
 Participants in permanent deacon formation programs sponsored by Saint Meinrad may be able to earn additional graduate credits through graduate-credit-bearing courses taken as part of the formation program.

 - Some spirituality and ministry formation certificate programs.
 You may receive up to 12 waived credits for successful completion of certificate programs.
 The programs must entail graded writing and reading assignments and be taught at least on the undergraduate level.
 Other non-credit workshops and programs will not merit waived credits.